What Is An ETF?

 Unlike mutual funds, ETFs trade like a common stock on a stock exchange.
 This means that ETFs have higher liquidity and trading volume.
 Or put simply, easier to buy and sell.

-For example, the STI ETF as seen in the illustration below tracks the top 30 companies in Singapore which consist of familiar names like DBS, OCBC, SingTel etc.
+For example, an STI ETF tracks the top 30 companies in Singapore, which consist of familiar names like DBS, OCBC, SingTel etc.

-Costs associated with ETFs mainly include the transaction fee when you buy a stock of that ETF.
+The bulk of it goes to the transaction fee incurred when you buy a stock of that ETF.
 Other charges can be seen in the expense ratio, which is the annual fee that all funds or ETFs charge their shareholders.
 It expresses the percentage of assets deducted each fiscal year for fund expenses like the (minimal) management of it.

 - Markets outside of Singapore

-I generally advocate buying ETF as a beginner’s investment strategy because it fulfills the following:
+I generally advocate buying ETF as a beginner’s investment strategy because:

 - It has the lowest expense ratio when you compare it across other funds

-- It is the performance indicator for fund managers.(i.e fund managers always compare themselves to the index)
+- Is the performance indicator for many fund managers

-- Picking a mutual fund that will win the index is really random, you cannot ensure it
+Also, picking a mutual fund that will beat the index is really difficult.

 |Vanguard ETF VOO (USA)||0.04%|